yogan/advent-of-code/templates/kotlin/README.md

-# Advent of Code in Rust
+# Advent of Code in Kotlin

 ## Scripts